Graph Operations on Clique-Width Bounded Graphs: Unary Graph Operations and Graph Transformations

 and

 \end{theorem}

-\begin{proof} For the upper bound we can delete $x,y$ and insert $z$, see Theorem \ref{Tvertex}, with neighborhood $N(x)\cup N(y)$.
-The lower bound holds since we can obtain $G$ from $G^{x,y}$ by removing $z$ and inserting the two vertices $x$ and $y$, each with a factor of 2. \end{proof}
+\begin{proof} For the upper bound we can delete $v,w$ and insert $u$ with neighborhood $N(v)\cup N(w)$ (cf. Theorem \ref{Tvertex}).
+The lower bound holds since we can obtain $G$ from $Ident(G,v,w)$ by removing $u$ and inserting the vertices $v$ and $w$, each with a factor of 2 (cf. Theorem \ref{Tvertex}). \end{proof}

-If the two vertices of an identification are adjacent we call the corresponding operation {\em edge contraction}, which is a well known minor operation.
+If the two vertices $v$ and $w$ of an identification are adjacent, i.e. $\{v,w\}\in E_G$, we call the corresponding operation {\em edge contraction}, which is a well known minor operation.
+Courcelle has shown in \cite{Cou14} that there is a graph of clique-width 3, which yields a graph of clique-width greater than $3$ by the contraction of a single edge.
+This disproves Conjecture 4.4 in \cite{LPRW12} on the closure of graphs of bounded clique-width under edge contractions.